AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 A subcategory of traffic filter rules requires either an Enhanced Security license or WAF-DDoS Protection license.
 These powerful rules are known as WAF (Web Application Firewall) traffic filter rules (or WAF rules for short) and have access to the [WAF Flags](#waf-flags-list) described later in this article.

-Traffic filter rules can be deployed via Cloud Manager Config Pipelines to dev, stage, and production environment types in production (non-sandbox) programs.
+Traffic filter rules can be deployed via Cloud Manager config pipelines to dev, stage, and production environment types in production (non-sandbox) programs.
 Support for RDEs will come in the future.

 [Follow through a tutorial](#tutorial) to quickly build concrete expertise on this feature.